notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 This is because it has a default value of `FALSE` (see [Part I]).
 Thinking ahead, we will want a feature of the app to publish posts after they are done.
 This is one way of keeping posts in a *draft* state.

+There are several more derives available in Diesel.
+They are not entirely important for the goals we defined earlier, however we will be making extensive use of them in Part III of this series.

 ## Database Connection